Conscription in Switzerland: Alternatives to military service

 Since 1996, conscripts who are found to be sufficiently fit for regular military service, but who object for reasons of conscience, can apply for civilian service.
 This service consists of various kinds of social services, such as reconstructing cultural sites, helping the elderly and other activities removed from military connotations.
 Civilian service lasts 340 days, 50% longer than a soldier's regular army service.

-Conscripts found to be sufficiently unfit for regular military service, but not for exemption, take part in civil protection, where they may be called on to assist the police, fire or health departments, as well as natural disaster relief and crowd control during demonstrations or events with large attendance.
+Conscripts found to be sufficiently unfit for regular military service, but not for exemption, take part in civil protection, where they serve 245 days (but a maximum of 66 days per year) and may be called on to assist the police, fire or health departments, as well as natural disaster relief and crowd control during demonstrations or events with large attendance.
+Each day served lowers the exemption tax for that year by 4% until it reaches 0.

 Army service

 Boot camp

 Boot camp lasts 18 or 21 weeks.
-In the first seven weeks recruits receive the "general basic instructions"; after this period, some recruits leave boot camp as they are presented with an opportunity to advance to cadet school.
+In the first seven weeks recruits receive the "general basic instructions".

 The second phase of six weeks is devoted to function-specific basic instructions, where recruits learn skills specific to their job.
 In the third phase, called "instruction in formation", battlegroups and battalions are formed.

 Every Swiss soldier used to be issued with a sealed box of ammunition, but following a Swiss Federal Parliament decision to discontinue the practice in 2007, ammunition have been withdrawn starting in early 2008.
 Conscripts who are unwilling to carry a weapon on moral grounds may apply for weaponless service.

 Recruits seeking higher ranks will require further training: